-- 7. If the structural damage is such that the aircraft depressurizes, or cannot be pressurized, the occurrence is categorized as an accident. - 8.
-The removal of components for inspection following an occurrence, such as the precautionary removal of an undercarriage leg following a low speed runway excursion, while involving considerable work, is not considered an accident unless significant damage is found. - 9.
-Occurrences that involve an emergency evacuation are not counted as an accident unless someone receives serious injuries, or the aircraft has otherwise sustained significant damage. - 10.
-Note 1 Regarding aircraft damage which adversely affects the structural strength, performance or flight characteristics, the aircraft may have landed safely, but cannot be safely dispatched on a further sector without repair.

-Note 2- If the aircraft can be safely dispatched after minor repairs and subsequently undergoes more extensive work to effect a permanent repair, then the occurrence would not be classified as an accident.
-Likewise, if the aircraft can be dispatched under the CDL with the affected component removed, missing or inoperative, the repair would not be considered as a major repair and consequently the occurrence would not be considered an accident.

-Note 3 - The cost of repairs, or estimated loss, such as provided by insurance companies may provide an indication of the damage sustained, but should not be used as the sole guide as to whether the damage is sufficient to count the occurrence as an accident.
+- 6. Retraction of a landing gear leg, or wheels up landing, resulting in skin abrasion only.
+If the aircraft can be safely dispatched after minor repairs, or patching, and subsequently undergoes more extensive work to effect a permanent repair, then the occurrence would not be classified as an accident. - 7.
+If the structural damage is such that the aircraft depressurizes, or cannot be pressurized, the occurrence is categorized as an accident. - 8.
+The removal of components for inspection following an occurrence, such as the precautionary removal of an undercarriage leg following a low speed runway excursion, while involving considerable work, is not considered an accident unless significant damage is found. - Occurrences that involve an emergency evacuation are not counted as an accident unless someone receives serious injuries, or the aircraft has otherwise sustained significant damage. - 10.
+Note 1 Regarding aircraft damage which adversely affects the structural strength, performance or flight characteristics, the aircraft may have landed safely, but cannot be safely dispatched on a further sector without repair. - Note 2- If the aircraft can be safely dispatched after minor repairs and subsequently undergoes more extensive work to effect a permanent repair, then the occurrence would not be classified as an accident.
+Likewise, if the aircraft can be dispatched under the CDL with the affected component removed, missing or inoperative, the repair would not be considered as a major repair and consequently the occurrence would not be considered an accident. - Note 3 The cost of repairs, or estimated loss, such as provided by insurance companies may provide an indication of the damage sustained, but should not be used as the sole guide as to whether the damage is sufficient to count the occurrence as an accident.
 Likewise, an aircraft may be considered a 'hull loss' because it is uneconomic to repair, without it having incurred sufficient damage to be classified as an accident.

-Aircraft Accident Investigation Procedure Manual SLCAP 9999 Volume:1 Section: A data for the start of the sta Expenses and Liabilities Chapter :22 Page: 22-1
+Aircraft Accident Investigation Procedure Manual SLCAP 9999 40 Eveness and Lightidae Volume:1 Section: On house shareth Expenses and Liabilities Chapter :22 Page: 22-1